edx/django-openid-auth/README.txt

 Otherwise, and by default, if the server omits nick information and a user is created it'll receive a username 'openiduser' + a number.
 Consider also the OPENID_STRICT_USERNAMES setting (see ``Require a valid nickname``)

+== Specify Valid E-mail Verification Schemes ==

+When using OpenID Attribute Exchange, the attribute URI http://ns.login.ubuntu.com/2013/validation/account is included in the request.
+OpenID Providers that support this extension can reply with a token representing what measures they have taken to validate the e-mail address included in the response.
+To change the list of schemes acceptable for your purposes you can change the setting:

+        OPENID_VALID_VERIFICATION_SCHEMES = (
+            'token_via_email',
+        )